mctechnology17/mctechnology17/README.md

   <details>
     <summary>see more...</summary>

-    `GitManager` is a assistant multi platform which can be combined with your `zsh/bash/fish/powershell` or with your editor `vim/vi/nvim/Gvim/MacVim`.
+    GitManager is a assistant multi platform which can be combined with your zsh/bash/fish/powershell or with your editor vim/vi/nvim/Gvim/MacVim.

   </details> </td>
 </tr>